-The concept for IST began taking shape in 1961 as the result of an increased international outlook and an influx of international staff and their families in Dar es Salaam following Tanganyika’s (later to join with Zanzibar to form the United Republic of Tanzania) independence.
-In 1962, a few parents began exploring the possibility of setting up an international school in Dar es Salaam.
-This group of parents, together with the assistance of the then Geneva-based International Schools Association, found IST in 1963.
+The concept of IST began taking shape as the result of an increased international outlook and an influx of expatriate workers and their families in Dar es Salaam, following Tanganyika’s independence.
+With the growing international community, several parents began exploring the possibility of founding an international school.